swiftlang/swift-evolution/proposals/0397-freestanding-declaration-macros.md

 ### Syntax

 The syntactic representation of a freestanding macro expansion site is a macro expansion declaration.
 A macro expansion declaration is described by the following grammar.
-It has the same production rule as a [macro expansion expression](https://github.com/apple/swift-evolution/blob/main/proposals/0382-expression-macros.md#macro-expansion):
+It is based on the production rule as a [macro expansion expression](https://github.com/apple/swift-evolution/blob/main/proposals/0382-expression-macros.md#macro-expansion), but with the addition of attributes and modifiers:

 ```
 declaration -> macro-expansion-declaration
-macro-expansion-declaration -> '#' identifier generic-argument-clause[opt] function-call-argument-clause[opt] trailing-closures[opt]
+macro-expansion-declaration -> attributes? declaration-modifiers? '#' identifier generic-argument-clause[opt] function-call-argument-clause[opt] trailing-closures[opt]
 ```

 At top level and function scope where both expressions and declarations are allowed, a freestanding macro expansion site is first parsed as a macro expansion expression.
 It will be replaced by a macro expansion declaration later during type checking, if the macro resolves to a declaration macro.
 It is ill-formed if a macro expansion expression resolves to a declaration macro but isn't the outermost expression.
 This parsing rule is required in case an expression starts with a macro expansion expression, such as in the following infix expression: